 What’s your biggest challenge as a restaurant?

-When we asked last year in the Restaurant Technology in 2015 Report, restaurateurs listed hiring and training restaurant staff as their #1 challenge.
+When we asked last year in the Restaurant Success in 2017 Report, restaurateurs listed hiring and training restaurant staff as their #1 challenge.

 It’s a hot button topic.
 What restaurant regulations affect how you operate?
 How can you advocate for the issues that matter to your small business or persuade policymakers to consider the restaurateurs’ point of view?